-Take the opportunity of an internship in Genova on the Italian Riviera, a lively port town in northern Italy with many attractions close by such as 5 Terre and with major cities such as Florence, Milan, and Turin only a few hours away.
-Genova is a city where you can fully immerse yourself in the “true Italian life.”
+Consider an internship in Genova, a lively port town on the Italian Riviera in northern Italy.
+Many attractions such as The Cinque Terre are close by, and major cities such as Florence, Milan, and Turin are only a few hours away.
+Genova is a city where you can fully immerse yourself in the true Italian life.

 RIT Kyoto Summer Study Abroad Program

 The RIT-Kyoto Summer Study Abroad Program is a five-week program that provides intensive language and culture training to RIT students.
 The program is conducted in collaboration with Doshisha University in Kyoto.
 The students in this program study on the campus of Doshisha University, use the university facilities (classrooms, accommodations, cafeterias, etc.), and live in the university dormitory where RIT faculty members live as well.